coleifer/peewee/docs/new/relationships.rst

 Back-references
 ---------------

-Every :py:class:`ForeignKeyField` automatically creates a *back-reference* on the related model.
-The back-reference is a pre-filtered :py:class:`Select` query that returns all rows pointing at a given instance.
+Every :class:`ForeignKeyField` automatically creates a *back-reference* on the related model.
+The back-reference is a pre-filtered :class:`Select` query that returns all rows pointing at a given instance.

 In the example schema, ``Tweet.user`` is a foreign key to ``User``.
 The